Multi cluster setup with istio

 Create remote secrets on both clusters

-Both these kubernetes clusters are on the same VPC for me, make sure port 443 is open from cluster 1 and cluster 2.
+Both these kubernetes clusters are on the same VPC in this example , make sure port 443 so the two clusters can talk with each other.

-Running the command below will create the remote secret needed for istio to talk to its other cluster API server.
+Running the command below we will create the remote secret needed for istio on cluster 1 to talk to it cluster 2 via the API server.
 Now all services on both cluster will know about each other

 bin/istioctl x create-remote-secret --context="<context_name_1>" --name=cluster2 | kubectl apply -f - --context="<context_name_2>"bin/istioctl x create-remote-secret --context="<context_name_2>" --name=cluster2 | kubectl apply -f - --context="<context_name_1>"

-If you read the secret that was just create it becomes clear what happened.
+If you read the secret that we generated , it becomes clear what happened.

 kubectl -n istio-system get secret istio-remote-secret-<name> -o yaml